john-/ham2mon/README.md

 Auto priority currently requires audio classification so `--voice` will automatically be enabled if this option is selected.
 Therefore, `--model` must also be specified when using auto priority.

 ## Logging
 Application logging events can be configured using the `--log-level` and `--log-dest` options.
-These are separate from channel logging events (-L option) and are intended for application debugging.
 By default, logging is disabled (`--log-dest=none`).
 If enabled with `--log-dest=file`, logs are written to `ham2mon.log` (or a custom path specified with `--log-file`).

+`ham2mon` uses standard Python logging set up under a parent `"ham2mon"` namespace with module-level loggers (e.g. `[ham2mon.apps.receiver]` or `[ham2mon.apps.scanner]`).
+This allows developers to easily trace the source area of log messages.
+Additionally:
+* When `--log-level=debug` is enabled, all channel detection messages (e.g. tuning on, tuning off, periodic active updates) are automatically outputted to the standard logs.
+* Third-party dependency logs (such as `urllib3` or `gnuradio`) are isolated so they do not pollute the debug output files or standard streams.

 ## Audio Classification
 *Note: The classification is not 100% accurate.
 There will be both false positives and negatives.*